Welcome to IB Chemistry, Honors Integrated Science, and Integrated Science!Name: Dr. Robert J. Rafka

 We'll be using the Oxford IB Diploma Program Chemistry: Course Companion (2014) by Bylikin and Horner.

-Integrated Science will follow the Earth and Space Science framework of the Next Generation Science Standards (NGSS).
+Integrated Science courses will follow the Earth and Space Science guidelines of the Next Generation Science Standards (NGSS) within the larger framework of the International Baccalaureate Middle Years Program.
 To this end, students will continue to develop an understanding of the three disciplinary core ideas and performance expectations that NGSS has outlined.
 We will look to explain more in-depth phenomena central to the earth and space sciences, and how they relate to life and physical sciences.
 These performance expectations blend the core ideas of Earth and Space Science with scientific and engineering practices.
 Crosscutting concepts will support students in developing useable knowledge to explain these ideas across the science disciplines.

 Instructional strategies will be various types of inquiry based lab activities, traditional lecture/guided class discussions, cooperative and independent learning activities (projects), oral/power point presentations, and written reports.

-- Introduction to science and basic chemistry review
+- Introduction to science and key review topics

 For all My Classes